LielAmar/2FA/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a bug/problem?
-If so, please link to the relavent issue or describe it**
+If so, please link to the relevant issue or describe it**
 <!-- A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...] -->

 **Describe the solution you'd like**